 - The numerical form helps in ease of understanding and interpretation.

 - Purely based on parameters and mechanism, with no adjustment to be done, makes it unbiased and reliable.

 #1 – Descriptive

-- Tendency Descriptive: Uses simple mathematical calculation, and can be analyzed by calculating mean, median, and mode for the data under consideration.
+- Tendency Descriptive: Uses simple mathematical calculations and can be analyzed by calculating the mean, median, and mode for the data under consideration.

 - Spread Descriptive: Refers to how the different sets of data are or are not relative to each other.
 Generally, it includes a description by way of using variances, deviation methods, the range of data, the distribution, etc.

 It means arriving at a conclusion basis some evidence based on some sample evaluation.
 They can be of either type – Confidence interval inferential or Hypothesis Inferential statistics.